shivajiva101/KlipperWrt/README.md

   <summary>Click to expand!</summary>

 ### Installing Script method
-Installs everything fresh and current.
-Possibly unstable if a new dependency is added to the applications stack before the script is updated.
+Fresh installation of the chosen firmware release using stable releases of Klipper & Moonraker
 <details>
   <summary>Click for STEPS!</summary>

-This method uses 2 scripts to foramt an sd card and make it extroot and another one that installs everything from the internet.
+This method uses 2 scripts to foramt a sd card and make it extroot and another one that installs everything from the internet.

 #### STEPS: